tschaffter/raspberry-pi-kernel-hardened/README.md

 Copy the Debian packages `*.deb` generated to the target Raspbery Pi, for example using `scp`.
 Then follow the instructions given at the end of the command used to build the kernel (see above).

+- `linux-headers`: The kernel headers, required when compiling any code that interfaces with the kernel.
+- `linux-image`: The kernel image and the associated modules.
+- `linux-libc-dev`: Linux support headers for userspace development.

+### Install the kernel source

+You can also install the kernel source in case you need it to compile a module for the kernel in the future (e.g. for )

+1. Copy the archive `linux-source-<version>.tar.xz` to the Pi.
+2. Extract the archive in `/usr/src/`.

+        tar -xf linux-source-<version>.tar.xz

+3. Create the symbolic link `/usr/src/linux` to the folder extracted.

+        ln -s /usr/src/linux /usr/src/linux-source-<version>.tar.xz

 ## Update the kernel